 1tablespoonOPTIONAL vegan butter**** , plus a little extra for brushing on the griddle/pan

-6 thick (around 1 inch)slices of crusty white bread (a couple of days old)*****
+6 thick (around 1 inch) slicescrusty, sturdy, white bread, it should be a couple of days old

 Add everything except the bread to a blender and blend until completely smooth.

-Brush the griddle/pan with a little vegan butter (even if it's non stick I recommend doing this as it makes it much easier to keep the golden crust that develops on the bread intact when turning it).
+Brush the griddle/pan with a little vegan butter (oil can be used instead but butter tastes better).
+Even if it's a non stick surface I recommend doing this as it makes it much easier to keep the golden crust that develops on the bread intact when turning it.

 Pour the blended 'custard' into a wide bowl and dip the bread in it.
 Leave it to sit for around 20 seconds then turn over and leave for another 20 seconds.
 Make sure all areas are covered, then lift it out and quickly dip the crust around the edges.

-Carefully place the custardy bread slices onto the hot griddle or pan.
-Cook for around 4-5 minutes then flip carefully and cook for another 4-5 minutes on the other side.
+Carefully place the custardy bread slices onto the preheated griddle or pan.
+Cook for around 4-5 minutes or until deeply golden, then flip carefully and cook for another 4-5 minutes on the other side, or until deeply golden.
 Try to leave it alone and not peek while it's cooking.
 If you move it too early the golden surface can get damaged and not look quite so pretty.
-Keep an eye on it while cooking and if there is any sign of it getting too dark turn it earlier or turn the heat down a little.